-Although the above generative models have achieved promising results, they are mainly pre-trained for one type of recommendation task.
-There is also a line of research whose goal is to learn general-purpose representation through generative pre-training \cite{zhang2020general,yuan2020parameter,shin2021one4all} so as to benefit multiple downstream recommendation tasks. \textbf{PeterRec} \cite{yuan2020parameter} makes the first attempt to transfer the model parameters pre-trained by the masked-item-prediction to user-related tasks.
-Instead of fine-tuning the pre-trained parameters, it injects a series of small grafting neural networks into the pre-trained original model, and only trains these patches to adapt to specific tasks.
-Similarly, \textbf{ShopperBERT} \cite{shin2021one4all} is pre-trained with nine generative pretext tasks including the masked-purchase-prediction, and the learned universal user representations can serve six downstream recommendation-related tasks.
-Benefiting from the large-scale pre-training datasets, it shows superiority over the task-specific Transformer-based models which are learned from scratch.
+The generative models discussed above are mainly pre-trained for a specific recommendation task.
+However, there is also a line of research that aims to learn general-purpose representations through generative pre-training, benefiting multiple downstream recommendation tasks. \textbf{PeterRec} \cite{yuan2020parameter} and \textbf{ShopperBERT} \cite{shin2021one4all} are two examples.
+PeterRec transfers the pre-trained model parameters to user-related tasks by injecting small grafting neural networks into the original model and training only these patches to adapt to specific tasks.
+Similarly, \textbf{ShopperBERT} \cite{shin2021one4all} is pre-trained with nine generative pretext tasks including the masked-purchase-prediction, and the learned universal user representations can serve six downstream recommendation-related tasks and shows superiority over the task-specific Transformer-based models which are learned from scratch.
 A very recent work \textbf{P5} \cite{geng2022recommendation} takes the first step to explore the combination of prompt learning \cite{liu2023pre} and personalization.
 It converts all recommendation data into natural language sequences and learns different tasks with the same language modeling objective during pre-training, making it a foundation model for various downstream recommendation tasks.

-In the graph-based recommendation scenario, the structure generation approach is formulated as:
+In the graph-based recommendation scenario, structure generation is formulated as:

-\textbf{G-BERT} \cite{shang2019pre} combines the power of GNNs and BERT for medication recommendation.
-It models the diagnosis and medication codes in electrical health records as two tree-like graphs and employs GNNS to learn the graph representations.
-Then the representations are fed to the BERT encoder and are pre-trained with two generative pretext tasks: self-prediction and dual-prediction.
-The self-prediction task reconstructs the masked codes with the same type of graph, and the dual prediction task reconstructs the masked codes with the other type of graph. \textbf{PMGT} \cite{liu2021pre} conducts a graph reconstruction task with the sampled subgraph.
+\textbf{G-BERT} \cite{shang2019pre} combines GNNs and BERT for medication recommendation.
+It models the diagnosis and medication codes in electrical health records as two tree-like graphs and employs GNNs to learn the graph representations, which are then fed to a BERT encoder and pre-trained with two generative pretext tasks: self-prediction and dual-prediction.
+The self-prediction task reconstructs masked codes with the same type of graph, while the dual-prediction task reconstructs masked codes with the other type of graph. \textbf{PMGT} \cite{liu2021pre} conducts a graph reconstruction task with the sampled subgraph.
 It develops a sampling method to sample subgraph for each item node, and reorganizes the sampled subgraph as an ordered sequence according to the neighbor importance.
-The subgraph is then fed to a Transformer-based encoder, and the method pre-trains the item representations with the missing neighboring item prediction.
+The subgraphs are then fed to a Transformer encoder, and the method pre-trains the item representations with the missing neighboring item prediction.